 • Become aware of the influences that culture, values and beliefs have on how we interact with each other and to leverage that awareness into becoming an effective leader

 • Sharpen interpersonal skills needed to be a successful professional and to incorporate them into an effective individual work style

 • Put new skills into practice through volunteer service with a local organization

 • Enhance those skills through follow-up mentoring and group interchange

-	In 2018 the Blueprint for Leadership Program graduated 13 participants representing 10 companies and groups: BB&T; Cambridge-Lee Industries; Carpenter Technology Corporation; East Penn Manufacturing Co., Inc.; EnerSys; Fulton Bank; Godiva Chocolatier; Met-Ed, a FirstEnergy Company; the Oakbrook Collective Impact Council; and Penske Truck Leasing Co.
-L.P..
-These graduates plan to advance their development and serve in leadership roles with varied community organizations, including Leadership Berks, United Way of Berks County’s Loaned Campaign Specialist Program and varied area nonprofits.
+In 2019 the Blueprint for Leadership Program graduated 12 participants representing 10 companies and groups: Cambridge-Lee Industries; Carpenter Technology Corporation; East Penn Manufacturing Co., Inc.; EnerSys; Fulton Bank; Godiva Chocolatier; Met-Ed, a FirstEnergy Company; the Oakbrook Collective Impact Council; Penske Truck Leasing Co.
+L.P. and Tompkins VIST Bank.
+These graduates plan to advance their development and serve in leadership roles with varied community organizations, including Leadership Berks, United Way of Berks County’s Loaned Campaign Specialist Program and various area nonprofits.

-	Learn more about the ways in which Blueprint for Leadership will benefit your employees, your company and our community: BFL Fact Sheet
+Learn more about the ways in which Blueprint for Leadership will benefit your employees, your company and our community: BFL Brochure